Mitigation Research

 The U.S. is currently entering an era of growing electricity demand, energy shortages, and reliability risks.
 To successfully decarbonize electricity in the U.S. and bring about lasting change, decarbonization strategies must focus on meeting energy demand with clean, reliable, and cheap energy without compromise.

 To meet this vision, we highlight two initial pillars of work that require philanthropic support: (1) commercializing and deploying clean firm power and (2) addressing barriers to clean energy deployment.
-These pillars address the key challenges with rapidly scaling clean and reliable energy to meet growing energy demand.
+These pillars address the key challenges of rapidly scaling clean, reliable energy to meet growing energy demand.

 What is clean firm power, and why is it important?

-Clean firm power refers to technologies that can produce electricity on demand and over long periods of time without emitting greenhouse gases, such as geothermal power and nuclear fission.
+Clean firm power refers to technologies that can produce electricity on demand and over long periods of time without emitting greenhouse gases.
+Examples include geothermal, nuclear fission, hydropower, and long-duration energy storage.

 To take advantage of current bipartisan support for innovative clean firm technologies and advance clean firm power as a whole, philanthropic efforts must incorporate solutions to shared challenges and, in turn, support the progression of a variety of clean firm technologies.